310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Makoto %}
-(Huh?
+<th>(Huh?
 This looks bad—Shinobu-kun's movements are so slow… And he's not singing at all!
-Are the other Ryuseitai members performing so eagerly that they haven’t noticed his state…?)
+Are the other Ryuseitai members performing so eagerly that they haven’t noticed his state…?)</th>

-(He doesn't have much stamina, probably because of his small figure…)
+<th>(He doesn't have much stamina, probably because of his small figure…)</th>

-(And he’s always moving around vigorously, so he must run out of energy just as fast…)
+<th>(And he’s always moving around vigorously, so he must run out of energy just as fast…)</th>

-(But not only that, he was also helping us out with various tasks during practice, and being considerate of everyone…)
+<th>(But not only that, he was also helping us out with various tasks during practice, and being considerate of everyone…)</th>

-(The fatigue must be hitting him hard…)
+<th>(The fatigue must be hitting him hard…)</th>

-(He has to rest now before it's too late!
+<th>(He has to rest now before it's too late!
 What should I do?
-Do I try to get close to him, and help him offstage without the audience noticing…?)
+Do I try to get close to him, and help him offstage without the audience noticing…?)</th>
 {% endbubble %}

 {% bubble Mao %}
-“♪~♪~♪”
+“♪\~♪\~♪”
 {% endbubble %}

 {% bubble Makoto %}
-(Ah… Isara-kun's amazing as always.
-He's already doing something about it faster than I could have.)
+<th>(Ah… Isara-kun's amazing as always.
+He's already doing something about it faster than I could have.)</th>

-(He's performing properly while casually getting near Shinobu-kun.)
+<th>(He's performing properly while casually getting near Shinobu-kun.)</th>

-(I can just count on Isara-kun for this, hopefully.
+<th>(I can just count on Isara-kun for this, hopefully.
 I’m reaching the hard part of my performance, so I can't really pay attention to him anyway!
-Sorry!)
+Sorry!)</th>

-(No—I'll sing as hard as I can and pull everyone’s attention onto me, so Isara-kun can easily get closer to Shinobu-kun!)
+<th>(No—I'll sing as hard as I can and pull everyone’s attention onto me, so Isara-kun can easily get closer to Shinobu-kun!)</th>

-(I'm used to drawing people's eyes!
-It's what I'm good at!)
+<th>(I'm used to drawing people's eyes!
+It's what I'm good at!)</th>

-(I don’t really like being in the spotlight, but my cute junior's in crisis — I can't start complaining about that right now!)
+<th>(I don’t really like being in the spotlight, but my cute junior's in crisis — I can't start complaining about that right now!)</th>

 “♪\~♪\~♪”
 {% endbubble %}

 ## Chapter 4

-{% img Orihime and Hikoboshi - Chapter 20.png %}

-{% note location %}
-**Location:** Tanabata Festival Stage
-{% endnote %}

 {% bubble Shinobu %}
 …………